TechnicalPursuit/TIBET/README.md

 projects require and increase your level of integration over time.

 #### TIBET 5.0 is markup-centric.
 Tags are the central organizing principle for functionality in TIBET.
 Just as with HTML, TIBET development focuses on creating, combining, and configuring tags.
-TIBET's tag library, and our Tag Store&trade; ecosystem, give you access to an ever-increasing library of reusable functionality in markup form.
+TIBET's tag library, and our TIBET Tag Store&trade; ecosystem, give you access to an ever-increasing library of reusable functionality in markup form.

 #### TIBET 5.0 is zero-reload.
 TIBET's client and server are engineered to ultimately eliminate costly server